 Designed by 360training, the Ergonomics course provides construction workers with general information on ergonomic principles that can help them perform tasks with less stress on their bodies.
 Some of the topics covered in this 2-hour online course include labels and safety data sheets (SDS), and risk factors like musculoskeletal disorders caused by prolonged and repetitive movements, as well as physical exertion.
 To reduce fatigue, discomfort, and common ergonomic injuries, it also goes over different precautionary methods like engineering controls, administrative controls, and the proper use of protective equipment.
 While the course isn’t free, this online learning platform allows your team to take advantage of perks like 24/7 accessibility, save-as-you-go learning, course certification, and round-the-clock access to customer support.

 Created by 360trainingExplore the course

 Safetyhub’s Ergonomics in the Workplace course gives your workers a quick overview of the whys and hows of ergonomics.
-Through the lessons, they’ll learn about general approaches for addressing ergonomic hazards, different ways to identify ergonomic issues in the workplace, ergonomic factors, and evaluation processes for ergonomic solutions.
+Through the lessons, they’ll learn about general approaches for addressing ergonomic and vibration hazards, different ways to identify ergonomic issues in the workplace, ergonomic factors, and evaluation processes for ergonomic solutions.
 Since the entire course is in video format, employees can get a more engaging learning experience and better knowledge retention.
 They can also take advantage of Safetyhub’s facilitator guide, which comes complete with a video transcript, exercises, and a multiple-choice assessment questionnaire that they have to pass in order to get a printable completion certificate.

 Created by SafetyhubExplore the course